Gumperto/connect-4-waseda/README.md

 - [x] Build and run instructions
 - [x] How to use git and GitHub
 - [x] Implemented actual logic for playing connect 4
+- [ ] Error checking: check when the board is completely filled
+- [ ] Reset/quit game feature (should be exposed enough so the previous error checking thing can also just access it to end the game when it detects there's no possible move left)
 - [ ] Misc features (game modes, scoreboard, fancier text effects like highlighting winning segment, potentially implement fancier graphical libraries)
+- - [x] Bot mode
+- - [ ] Score board
+- - [ ] Highlight segment(s) that won the game (shouldn't be hard, just shoot rays from the winning shot and color those tiles.
+Problem is sending that signal to print_board)
+- - [ ] Very optional: refactor completely so we can get a GUI (gtk etc.) or TUI (through ncurses)
 - [ ] Presentation